ksqlDB SQL has similar semantics to ANSI SQL:

 For streams, just leave out the

-ksqlDB takes care of repartitioning the stream for you, using the
+ksqlDB will take care of repartitioning the stream for you using the

 value(s) from the

-For tables, you can still use ksqlDB if the message key isn't set or if it isn't in the required format, as long as the key can be rebuilt from the value data, and one of the following statements is true:
+For tables, you can still use ksqlDB if the message key is not also present in the Kafka message value or if it is not in the required format as long as one of the following statements is true:

 - The message key is a unary function of the value in the desired key column.

-- It's acceptable for the messages in the topic to be re-ordered before being inserted into the table.
+- It is ok for the messages in the topic to be re-ordered before being inserted into the table.

-First create a stream which you'll use to have ksqlDB write the message key, and then declare the table on the output topic of this stream.
+First create a stream to have ksqlDB write the message key, and then declare the table on the output topic of this stream:

 - Goal: You want to create a table from a topic, which is keyed by userid of type INT.

-- Problem: The required key is present as a column (aptly named
+- Problem: The required key is present as a field/column (aptly named

 For more information, see Partition Data to Enable Joins.